Government Operations

 Allocated: $1,348,617*

-*Bids for this project came in significantly higher than anticipated.
-To cover the increased costs, funding for Parking Structure Security Upgrades was pivoted to this project, along with underspend from the MHRT program
+* Bids for this project came in significantly higher than anticipated.
+To cover the increased costs, funding for Parking Structure Security Upgrades was pivoted to this project.
+Additionally, the MHRT program was able to meet its programmatic needs at a lower cost than originally anticipated, so the excess was pivoted to support this project as well.

 Cyber Risk Management